davidwmartines/amqp-bus/README.md

   /****************************************
     As an RPC caller:
-    Call with a message type and receive the reply in a promise */ const message = {
+    Call with a message type and receive the reply in a promise.
+  */
+  const message = {
     id: 42
   };
   bus.call('user.query.by-id', message)
-    .then((response) => {
+    .then((reply) => {
-       // do something with the response
+       // do something with the reply...
     });

 });